Forward chaining: Example

 as opposed to backward chaining, which works the other way around.

 In the derivation, the rules are used in the opposite order as compared to backward chaining.

 In this example, rules #2 and #4 were not used in determining that Fritz is green.

 Because the data determines which rules are selected and used, this method is called data-driven, in contrast to goal-driven backward chaining inference.
 The forward chaining approach is often employed by expert systems, such as CLIPS.

 One of the advantages of forward-chaining over backward-chaining is that the reception of new data can trigger new inferences, which makes the engine better suited to dynamic situations in which conditions are likely to change.

+Applications

+Forward chaining is a powerful reasoning strategy with numerous applications in AI and related fields.
+Some of the prominent applications include: